pudly/schmopera-hugo/content/articles/6-creative-affordable-ways-to-learn-a-language-.md

 categories = "How-to"
 date = "2015-06-04T12:45:00-04:00"
 lastmod = "2017-06-01T10:54:00-04:00"
-publishDate = "2015-06-05T08:34:00-04:00"
-slug = "6-creative-affordable-ways-to-learn-a-language-"
-title = "6 creative &amp; affordable ways to learn a language "
+preamble = "This is a cross-post from mezzo-soprano Kristen Seikaly's fantastic [blog](http://www.kristenseikaly.com/blog/).
+Read the original post [here](http://www.kristenseikaly.com/6-creative-ways-to-learn-a-language-affordably/)." publishDate = "2015-06-05T08:34:00-04:00" short_description = "As classical singers, we constantly are looking for creative ways to learn a language quickly and affordably.
+Languages are important to our craft: we sing in different languages, we work in different countries, and our colleagues speak different languages.
+Yet we’re often not in another country long enough to learn the language by exposure alone." slug = "6-creative-affordable-ways-to-learn-a-language-" title = "6 creative &amp; affordable ways to learn a language "
 +++